Anti-Inflammatory Diet Plan →

 overhead photo of woman's hand holding bunch of kale

-Some of the benefits of Kale include its wide variety of vitamins, nutrients, and fiber including vitamin K, vitamin A, vitamin B6, calcium, potassium, and more.
+Some of the benefits of kale include its wide variety of vitamins, nutrients, and fiber including vitamin K, vitamin A, vitamin B6, calcium, potassium, and more.
 These contributes to health benefits including:

 • A reduced risk of cancer